 \section{Introduction}

-\IEEEPARstart{F}{uture} man-made structures, such as buildings, roads, and walls, are expected to be electromagnetically active \cite{ref.LIS1}--\cite{ref.LIS4}.
-As such, these structures can be leveraged to provide wireless connectivity to emerging services, such as Internet of Things (IoT) applications \cite{ref.IoT}--\cite{ref.Saad4}, via the emerging concept of a large intelligent surface (LIS) \cite{ref.LIS1}--\cite{ref.LIS3}.
+\IEEEPARstart{F}{uture} man-made structures, such as buildings, roads, and walls, are expected to be electromagnetically active \cite{ref.LIS1,ref.LIS2,ref.LIS3,ref.LIS4}.
+As such, these structures can be leveraged to provide wireless connectivity to emerging services, such as Internet of Things (IoT) applications \cite{ref.Walid20196G,ref.IoT,ref.Saad1,ref.Saad2,ref.Saad3,ref.Saad4}, via the emerging concept of a large intelligent surface (LIS) \cite{ref.LIS1,ref.LIS2,ref.LIS3}.
 If properly operated and deployed, LISs are expected to provide wireless connectivity to a plethora of IoT devices, such as sensors, vehicles, and surveillance cameras, through man-made structures.
 The LIS concept can be essentially viewed as a scaled-up version of conventional massive multiple-input and multiple-output (MIMO) systems.
 However, an LIS exhibits several key differences from massive MIMO systems.
-First, unlike conventional massive MIMO systems where transmission and reception are carried out via a base station (BS), an LIS can transmit and receive signals through all surfaces of man-made structures.
-Accordingly, higher data rates in both downlink and uplink can be achieved, compared to massive MIMO systems.
-In particular, an LIS can provide very high data rates for indoor devices.
-Second, LISs will be densely located in both indoor and outdoor spaces, making it possible to perform near-field communications through a line-of-sight (LOS) path \cite{ref.LIS1}--\cite{ref.LIS3}.
+First, unlike conventional massive MIMO systems where transmission and reception are carried out via a base station (BS), an LIS can transmit and receive signals through all surfaces of man-made structures. { This allows users in close proximity to communicate with an LIS and their transmission power levels can be set to values that are lower than those resulting from massive MIMO.
+This results in battery savings at the device and reduced interference levels in an LIS.
+Hence, higher data rates can be achieved because of the reduced interference levels, compared to massive MIMO systems.} Second, LISs will be densely located in both indoor and outdoor spaces, making it possible to perform near-field communications through a line-of-sight (LOS) path \cite{ref.LIS1,ref.LIS2,ref.LIS3}.